 Community Service & Involvement

 Volunteer: Riverside Life Services.
-Facilitator of parenting classes.
+Facilitator of parenting classes, and Father Engagement Project.

 Interests & Hobbies

 My wife and I have been married 27 years.
 We have four young/adult children.
 In my leisure time I enjoy running, hiking, mountain-biking and fly-fishing.

 2 Thessalonians 1:11-12 With this in mind, we constantly pray for you, that our God may count you worthy of his calling, and that by his power he may fulfill every good purpose of yours and every act prompted by your faith.
 We pray this so that the name of our Lord Jesus may be glorified in you, and you in him, according to the grace of our God and the Lord Jesus Christ.